Curious Minds

 Leading scientists discuss their work and the larger questions of humankind's existence.

-Dr. Michael Smith, director of the Behavioral Sleep Medicine Program at John Hopkins University, explores the causes of sleep problems in today's hectic society.
+Dr. Michael Smith, director of the Behavioral Sleep Medicine Program at John Hopkins University, examines the impact of sleep deprivation on physical and mental health.

 The Science of Sleep: Preventing Insomnia